akbulutoguzhan/akbulutoguzhan/README.md

 ## 📖 About me

-- :computer: I'm a game developer
+- :computer: I'm a game developer at Gnarly Games

 - 🎓 I'm a Computer Science student (graduated in 2021)